 The Arctic Hideaway invites guests to immerse themselves in the stunning natural landscape.
 Each of the elevated pods offers breathtaking views of the magnificent Norwegian scenery.
 Fortunate visitors may even have the chance to witness the mesmerizing Northern Lights during their stay.
 In the absence of this natural light show, there are still opportunities to observe otters, eagles, and other native wildlife.
 The beauty of the sunrise here is also an unforgettable sight.

-On arrival at the Arctic Hideaway (by boat usually, though a seaplane is also available) guests are met by a caretaker, who will ensure that each person’s holiday runs smoothly and all their needs on the island are met.
-Activities that can be organized in the area include tours to neighboring islands, fishing tours, bird watching, shell picking, rock climbing, even hiking to the most beautiful mountain top ( 990 m) in the area.
+Upon arrival at the Arctic Hideaway (usually by boat, though a seaplane option is available), guests are greeted by a caretaker who ensures a seamless stay and caters to their needs on the island.
+The resort offers a variety of activities to enhance the experience, including tours to nearby islands, fishing trips, bird watching, shell picking, rock climbing, and even hiking to the region’s most picturesque mountain top at 990 meters.